By Jennifer CaprioliMarch 28, 2008

 The pieces were then sent to the Welding Branch, where they are assembled and welded to form the parts.
-A Tungsten Inert Gas machine was used for welding light metal, and a Metallic Inert Gas machine (a semi-automatic process) was used for heavier metal.
+A tungsten inert gas machine was used for welding light metal, and a metallic inert gas machine was used for heavier metal.

 The welded parts were returned to the Finishing and Etching Branch for a final cleaning to prepare them for painting.
 After that, the parts were primed and painted in the Component Paint Branch.

 The fabrication process took five days to complete.
-The branches accommodated the workload by having personnel work overtime, their Regular Day Off and/or over the weekend.
+The branches accommodated the workload by having personnel work overtime, their regular day off, or over the weekend.

 After seeing how efficient the depot could produce the 30 kits, TACOM requested production of an additional 2,200 kits to be completed by July, says Knabel.

 "Normal turnaround time for 30 kits would be a month," says Niemotka.
 "Although the depot has been tasked with similar projects, nine days is not a normal turnaround time, which makes it pretty phenomenal."

 The depot's MRAP Project Team is developing a quick reaction capability process which will eventually be applied to other projects, said John Andrejko, mechanical engineering technician, Manufacturing Engineering Branch.